Mount Tom State Reservation

 Mount Tom State Reservation encompasses the Mount Tom Range and is located in the Connecticut River Valley region of Massachusetts, just north of the city of Springfield.
-The reservation is noted for its biologic diversity, high cliffs, and rugged scenery.
+The reservation is noted for its high cliffs, rugged scenery, and biological diversity.

 Activities and amenities

-Recreational activities include hiking, picnicking, canoeing, fishing, cross-country skiing, snowshoeing, and ice skating.
+Recreational activities include hiking, picnicking, fishing, cross-country skiing, snowshoeing, and ice skating.
 The 110 mi Metacomet-Monadnock Trail passes through the reservation as do several low-profile seasonal auto roads.
 The reservation is also a popular place to observe seasonal raptor migrations.